rhoofr/unit-converter/.github/app-description.md

 - **Local Datetime** - User's local timezone
 - **UTC Datetime** - Coordinated Universal Time

+### 6. Date Calculator

+Calculate the difference in days between two dates, or add/subtract days to a date:

+- **From Date** - Start date for calculation
+- **To Date** - End date for difference calculation
+- **Number of Days** - Days to add/subtract from a date

 ## Technical Specifications

 ### User Interface